 Bake for 30-35 minutes or until cooked through.
 It should spring back lightly to touch.
 Reduce oven temperature to 210°, or turn it off until you’re ready for the second baking.

-Remove the loaves from the oven and cool on the baking sheet for twenty minutes.
-Don’t remove them from the sheet for fifteen minutes- they are very tender.
+Remove the loaves from the oven and cool on the baking sheet for ten minutes.
+Don’t remove them from the sheet for at least ten to fifteen minutes- they are very tender.

 Gently move your cooled loaves to a cutting board/surface.
 Using your fingertips, sprinkle the tops of the loaves with a few lite splatterings of water to moisten.
 (This will help keep the tops of the loaves from cracking when slicing these into cookies.)